jabamaus/jaba/README.md

 To do:

+- RUBY LICENSE REQUIREMENTS
+- is it possible to write a 3rd party jaba file that is stored in jaba itself and then moved into the project with no, or very minimal changes?
+- rethink root property.
+Maybe rename to srcroot and only have certain things based off it.
+Or maybe even remove.
+- add per-file property support
+- rename defines to define
 - Should to_absolute base off JABA.cwd or dest_root?
 I think the latter...
 - Remove src_root from globals and put into jaba.cache file
 - consider having a globals per-type (eg cpp globals)